lsha0730/CS50-Image-Processing/README.md

 **Usage Instructions**

 Run the filter.c program with the following sample command-line input:
-./filter -e [input file name] [output file name]
+./filter -e inputimg.bmp outputimgname.bmp

-Files are outputted to the same folder.
+Files are exported to the same folder.

 -e, -b, -r, -g are respective commands for the edge detection, blur, reflect, greyscale functions of this project.